 While having basic knowledge of engineering, computers and technology itself is required in our candidates, we also look for the following:

-Most people enter these industries with a bachelor’s degree, usually with a focus in engineering, though higher and continued education is desired in top-notch companies.
+Required Education: Most people enter these industries with a bachelor’s degree, usually with a focus in engineering, though higher and continued education is desired in top-notch companies.
 They then specialize in one particular area when on the job or in graduate school.
 Graduate training may not be required for the engineers, but if candidates hope to land a faculty position or a research job with a development program, it is.
 Many high level executives have started their careers as engineers, but they broadened their education with business administration classes and kept up-to-date on the latest technologies to get where they’re at today.

 Designing a computer program isn’t easy when candidates first start out.
 They may put a lot of time and effort into planning things out on paper, but doing so doesn’t substitute for actually having used the program.
 If they write the codes and then decide, once the program is up and running, that they want to add on little button where another is, how simple that task is going to be all depends on how much flexibility they originally gave their program.